 The manufacturing industry has long struggled to connect and engage their workforce, as traditionally, IT and internal communications teams have been bypassed in favor of others.
-In order to stay competitive, manufacturing companies are now coming to grips with the evolving needs in a global economy, such as streamlining processes and connecting all workers.
-This is why, according to Gartner, digital is now the second biggest priority for top manufacturers, after revenue growth.
+In order to stay competitive, manufacturing companies are now coming to grips with the evolving demands of a global economy, such as streamlining processes, adopting cloud technologies, and connecting all employees.

 So why do manufacturers start a digital transformation?
-What drives them to upend old processes and invest into new tools?
+What drives them to upend old processes and invest in new tools?

 According to a 2018 Gartner study on CIOs in heavy manufacturing, IT departments and their CIOs are increasingly occupying strategic roles within their companies.

 Here are 4 main ways IT will determine the future of manufacturing: